 Ta-da!
 That’s it!
 You’ve just made cream cheese frosting from scratch.
 After you sample a few fingerfuls (for quality control purposes, of course), get frosting!
 (Psst!
 Here’s how to use a piping bag like a pro.)

 This recipe yields about 3 cups of cream cheese frosting, which is enough to cover a two-layer cake, a single-layer sheet cake or 2 dozen cupcakes.

 After frosting, be sure to store your goods in the refrigerator until serving.
-Cream cheese and butter can get melty or even go bad if left at room temperature.
+Cream cheese and butter can melt or even spoil if left at room temperature.